www.stalkvictims.info

 GunVault

-These 3M brand electronic shooting muffs protect the ears from gunshots but allow users to have a conversation.
+These 3M brand electronic ear muffs (MT15H7F SV: folding headband) protect the ears from gunshots but allow users to have a conversation.
 They can also intensify sounds like an intruder walking on carpet, and are bi-aural so you can tell what direction a sound came from.
-Ideal for home defense and the shooting range so you can talk to other shooters without endangering your hearing.
-3M.
+Ideal for home defense and the shooting range.
+PDF spec sheet 3M Company.

 Secret Service Grips